sourcegraph/about/content/blogposts/2023/announcing-sourcegraph-own.md

 ANIMATION

 Own also lets you search for things such as:
 - What are files that don’t have an owner?
-This search query can be refined at will to give only the most important hits, that’s the power of Sourcegraph Search! <query>
+This search query can be refined at will to give only the most important hits, that’s the power of Sourcegraph Search! (add query)
-- What are the golang files that this person owns? <query>
+- What are the golang files that this person owns? (add query)

 <Video
   source={{